j0narch3r/project-log/README.md

 ### RoundUp

-A browser extension to round up online purchases for charity
+A browser extension to round up online purchases for charity.
+Amazon Smile, everywhere.

 ### Unaccent